OHSU Evidence-Based Practice Course for Interprofessional Clinical Teams

 Case Control Study is a study in which patients who already have a specific condition or outcome are compared with people who do not.
 Researchers look back in time (retrospective) to identify possible exposures.
 They often rely on medical records and patient recall for data collection.
 Individuals split by disease.

-Survey Study is an epidemiologic study that produces survey results, and will consist of simultaneous assessments of the health outcome, primary risk exposure and potential confounders and effect modifiers.
+Survey Study is an epidemiological study that produces survey results, and will consist of simultaneous assessments of the health outcome, primary risk exposure and potential confounders and effect modifiers.
 Two types of survey research are cross-sectional and longitudinal studies.

 Cross-Sectional Study is the observation of a defined population at a single point in time or during a specific time interval to examine associations between the outcomes and exposure to interventions.
 Exposure and outcome are determined simultaneously.
 Often rely on data originally collected for other purposes.